Sigma Delta Tau: Symbols

-The sorority's official flower is the golden tea rose and its jewel is lapis lazuli.
+Sigma Delta Tau's motto is Patriae Multae Spes Una or "one Hope of Many People".
 The colors of Sigma Delta Tau are cafe au lait and old blue.
-The sorority's symbol is the torch, which is also the name of its national publication.
+The sorority's symbol is the torch.
+Its flower is the golden tea rose.
+Its jewel is lapis lazuli.

-The current badge is a jeweled gold torch.
-On the front of the torch are the Greek letters ΣΔΤ, with six pearls and a diamond.
-The badge is worn as an emblem of membership by initiated members.
-Uninitiated members wear a different badge, a gold torch enameled in old blue.
+The Sigma Delta Tau badge is a jeweled gold torch with Greek letters ΣΔΤ, with six pearls, and a diamond on the flame.
+The new member pin is round with a background of blue enamel with a gold torch enameled in old blue.

+Its publication, The Torch, was established in 1922.

 Philanthropy

 The current national philanthropies of Sigma Delta Tau are Prevent Child Abuse America, the Sigma Delta Tau Foundation, and Jewish Women International.

 Prevent Child Abuse America was selected as Sigma Delta Tau's National Philanthropy in 1982.
 Each Sigma Delta Tau chapter conducts an annual service project, educational program or major fund raiser for the benefit of Prevent Child Abuse America.
 Since 1982, Sigma Delta Tau has donated more than $3 million to PCAA.

 The Sigma Delta Tau Foundation was chosen as an official philanthropic partner in 2017.